Henhrie/test-on_c/README.md

 -------
 The repository contains the following:

--Task Files: Each programming task is organized into separate files, allowing for focused exploration and understanding.
+- Task Files: Each programming task is organized into separate files, allowing for focused exploration and understanding.
--Documentation: Any relevant documentation or instructions pertaining to the tasks can be found in the corresponding directories or files.
+- Documentation: Any relevant documentation or instructions pertaining to the tasks can be found in the corresponding directories or files.
--Results: Upon completing each task, the results or outcomes can be documented within the respective task file or in a separate file for reference.
+- Results: Upon completing each task, the results or outcomes can be documented within the respective task file or in a separate file for reference.

 **Getting Started**
 --------